roebel/MBExWN_Vocoder/README.md

 In case you want to run it from the source directory you need to first download and install the pretrained models using the script in the scripts directory.

-Then you need to make sure you have all necessry dependenices installed.
+Then you need to make sure you have all necessary dependencies installed.

 ```
 -    pyyaml
 -    scipy
 -    numpy
--    tensorflow=>2.4
+-    tensorflow=>2.5
 -    librosa>=0.8.0
 -    pysndfile
 -    matplotlib